Phoenix (2014 film)

-Phoenix is a 2014 German drama film directed by Christian Petzold.
+Phoenix is a 2014 German melodrama film directed by Christian Petzold.
 Loosely adapted from the 1961 novel Le Retour des Cendres (English: The Return from the Ashes) by French author Hubert Monteilhet, the film stars Nina Hoss and Ronald Zehrfeld as Nelly and Johnny Lenz, respectively.

-Phoenix is set in Germany in the aftermath of World War II, where Nelly, a Jew who managed to survive Auschwitz concentration camp, decides to go back to her husband Johnny in Berlin.
+Phoenix is set in Germany in the aftermath of World War II, where Nelly, a Jewish woman who managed to survive Auschwitz concentration camp, decides to go back to her husband Johnny in Berlin.
 She has had to have her face reconstructed owing to a bullet wound, and her husband does not recognize her.
 The film marks the sixth collaboration between Petzold and Hoss, as well as being the second film in which Hoss and Zehrfeld star opposite each other, after Barbara (2012), also directed by Petzold.

 Phoenix was released in Germany on 25 September 2014, and in the United States on 24 July 2015.
 The film received significant critical acclaim, with praise for the film's suspenseful narrative, for its direction, for Hoss's performance, and for its production design and symbolic elements.
 The film was released on Blu-ray and DVD in North America by The Criterion Collection on 26 April 2016.

 Plot

-The film follows Nelly Lenz, a Holocaust survivor and former cabaret singer, who returns to Berlin after undergoing facial reconstruction surgery for damage caused by a bullet wound.
-Following the end of World War II and the liberation of the concentration camps, Nelly returns to Germany with her friend Lene.
-Here, Lene takes Nelly to a reconstructive plastic surgeon.
-Although Nelly tells the surgeon that she would like to look exactly as she used to, he is unable to recreate her old face completely and Nelly is disappointed with the final result.
+Following the end of World War II, Holocaust survivor and former cabaret singer Nelly Lenz returns to Berlin with damage caused by a bullet wound.
+Her friend Lene takes Nelly to a reconstructive plastic surgeon.
+Although Nelly tells the surgeon that she would like to look exactly as she used to, he is unable to recreate her old face completely, and Nelly is disappointed with the final result.

 Lene finds an apartment for her and Nelly.
 Since Nelly's family members all died during the war, Nelly has inherited a considerable amount of money.
 Lene suggests to Nelly that she collect the money and that the two of them travel to Palestine.
 She believes they will be safe there and can help with the creation of an independent Jewish state.

 Although Lene warns Nelly that her husband Johnny may have been the one to betray her to the Nazis, Nelly denies this possibility.
 She leaves the apartment at night to find him.
 She finds Johnny working in a nightclub called Phoenix.
 Johnny fails to recognize her, yet says later that she bears an uncanny resemblance to his late wife, Nelly.
 In order to obtain his wife's inheritance, he asks Nelly to impersonate his wife.